wmeints/coding-agent-workshop/src/content/docs/modules/introduction/getting-started.md

 and Semantic Kernel.
 By the end of the workshop you'll have a working agent you can use on our own code!

+My ultimate goal is to help you understand what agents are and how they work.
+Agents are useful in a lot of places, but I figured that since you're a developer that it would make the most sense to learn how to build one you can use for coding tasks.

 Before we start with the workshop, review the system requirements below and make sure you have the code and necessary tools to get started.